PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-4/README.md

 EDA involved exploring the sales data to answer the following key questions:

+- What percentage of employees completed the survey?

 - Which survey questions did respondents agree with or disagree with most?

-- What percentage of employees completed the survey?

 - Do you see any patterns or trends by department or role?

-- Is the company meeting employee wellbeing?

 - As an employer, what steps might you take to improve employee satisfaction based on the survey results?

--

 ### Data Analysis